 Unit Price and Mold Fee

-The unit price and mold fee of a coin will also affect how much the coin will go for.
+A coin’s unit price and mold fee will also affect how much the coin will go for.
 The mold stamps the challenge coin, placing the design.
 It is essential – and serves as the highest single cost factor of challenge coins.

 The mold still costs the most when manufacturing custom challenge coins, even at a fixed cost.